100% Pure Seed. No Fillers. Non GMO.

-We fully guarantee all our products.
-Please give your potted perennial plants and bareroot plants at least 3 weeks after planting to show signs of life.
-Some perennials may not bloom until their second growing season and may take two or three years to fully mature.
+Please give your potted perennial plants and bareroot plants at least 3 weeks after planting to become established in your garden and show signs of life.
+Perennials may not bloom until their second growing season and take two or three years to fully mature.